Scottish Fold Cat

 60%

-Scottish Fold Personality and Temperament
+Personality and Temperament

 Gentle and playful, Scottish Fold cats are less rambunctious than many other breeds.
 They are happy to spend time simply enjoying your company, and they're likely to follow you throughout the house as you complete your daily routine.

 Scottish Fold cats enjoy company and dislike being left alone.
-Luckily, these kitties are perfectly happy with companionship from another animal on those days when you need to work or spend several hours per day away from home for another reason,.
+Luckily, these cats are perfectly happy with companionship from another animal on those days when you need to work or spend several hours per day away from home for another reason,.
 When you return, you can count on a happy greeting.

 About the Scottish Fold Cat